conduitio-labs/conduit-connector-dynamodb/README.md

           # Type: string
           # Required: yes
           table: ""
+          # AWS temporary session token.
+Note that to keep the connector running
+          # long-term, you should use an IAM user with no temporary session
+          # token.
+If the session token is used, then the connector will fail
+          # once it expires.
+          # Type: string
+          # Required: no
+          aws.sessionToken: ""
           # AWSURL The URL for AWS (useful when testing the connector with
           # localstack).
           # Type: string